Back to articles list Articles Cookbook

 What Is SQL Reporting?

-Are you tired of being limited by the same old reports that come as standard with your CRM that the IT department set up for you?
+Are you tired of being limited by the same old reports that come as standard with your CRM or that the IT department set up for you?
 Are you fed up with cumbersome spreadsheet filters, desperately trying to get the data you want in a single, logical format?
 Perhaps you’ve wasted enough time trying to explain to your IT department which data you need and how you need to see it and then waiting days for them to create a custom report for you.

 Well, what if I told you that all of this could be a thing of the past?
 What if you could create any type of report you imagined and that you wouldn’t have to wait days to get your hands on it?